-The new server created by point-in-time restore has the same server admin login name and password that was valid for the existing server at the point-in-time chose.
+Note the new server created by point-in-time restore has the same server admin login name and password that was valid for the existing server at the point-in-time chose.
 You can change the password from the new server's Overview page.

 If you configured your server for geographically redundant backups, a new server can be created from the backup of that existing server.
-This new server can be created in any region that Azure Database for PostgreSQL is available.
+This new server can be created in any region that Azure Database for MySQL is available.

 In the form's Select Source dropdown, choose Backup.
 This action loads a list of servers that have geo redundant backups enabled.
 Select one of these backups to be the source of your new server.

 When a server is first created it may not be immediately available for geo restore.
 It may take a few hours for the necessary metadata to be populated.

 Fill out the rest of the form with your preferences.
 You can select any Location.
 After selecting the location, you can select Pricing Tier.
 By default the parameters for the existing server you are restoring from are displayed.
 You can click OK without making any changes to inherit those settings.
 Or you can change Compute Generation (if available in the region you have chosen), number of vCores, Backup Retention Period, and Backup Redundancy Option.
 Changing Pricing Tier (Basic, General Purpose, or Memory Optimized) or Storage size during restore is not supported.